 Cars.com launched in 1998 and is an online marketplace designed to connect car sellers with buyers.
 The site works with individuals who want to sell, as well as dealers.

-Sell to a dealer or private party
+Sell to a dealer

 If want to sell your car quickly, consider selling it to a dealer using Cars.com’s Quick Offer™feature.
 In just three to four days, you’ll receive up to four dealer offers online.
 If you like an offer, select it and you’ll get a voucher to take with you to the car dealer.